Ana Núñez Rodríguez

 The history of the potato is marked by many obstacles to its adaptation and acceptance as a food crop: a long process of transformation, throughout which, many conflicts, beliefs and traditions stood in its way.
 Attending this long journey and process of adaptation reveals some ways that plants have served us in manifestations of our power over nature and other people.
 Here, this will serve to open a conversation about identity, politics, and some of the difficulties that must be overcome when adapting to new contexts and the forms of power that are within.
 The potato packs a universe of symbolic information on identity, domination and social differentiation that the artist put to use here to reflect on the effects of colonisation on our subjectivities, knowledge production and critical thinking.

 It is a multi-layered trans-local story that follows the routes and roots of the potato through the context of Galicia, Colombia, and The Netherlands.
-For the twelfth edition of PhotoIreland Festival, Ana will expand on the current collection of stories to include those from Ireland.
+For this edition of PhotoIreland Festival, Ana expands on the current collection of stories to include those from Ireland.
 She has worked with a number of participants in an exchange of stories, as well as gathering archival images, articles, and written stories from Irish history.
-These will be told in this live event, with special guests.
-Ana and PhotoIreland Festival will also produce a new Cooking Potato Stories publication during July, incorporating Irish stories.
+These will be told in this live event, with special guests Regina Sexton — a food and culinary historian and the programme manager of the Postgraduate Diploma in Irish Food Culture at the University College of Cork — and Barry Whelan, a former student of Regina.
+Ana and PhotoIreland Festival will also produce a new Cooking Potato Stories publication in Autumn, following the festival, incorporating these new Irish stories.
 The collection continues and stories are still being gathered.
 If you would like to share your story, you can find out more at this link.

 About the Artist